Walk on the Wild Side: Primates in Africa

 * A hat with a round brim rather than a peak or cap is highly recommended, to protect yourself from bugs.
 Pack a bandanna too, to cover your neck.

 * A pair of Teva sandles is indispendable for river walking.
 (Far more so than waders, which are cumbersome and not necessary).

 * During our Odzala adventures, visitors generally have the chance to do up to three Gorilla-watching excursions.
 The terrain is fairly flat in these lowland rainforests and you'll be accompanied by expert trackers and local guides.
 Protocol dictates that flash photography is not permitted.

 Chimpanzees in Uganda

 Our closest relatives in the animal kingdom, chimpanzees really are incredible.
-We share around 98.7% of our genetic blueprint with these endangered great apes, who can be found across western Africa.
-One of the very best places to spot chimps in the wild is Kibale Forest National Park in Uganda.
+We share around 98.7% of our genetic blueprint with these endangered great apes, which can be found across the Afro-tropics.
+One of the very best places to observe wild Chimpanzees - in this case the eastern subspecies (Pan troglodytes schweinfurthii) is at Kibale Forest National Park in Uganda.

-For those keen for a challenge and with a reasonable level of fitness, full-day chimpanzee habituation experiences make for an unforgettable adventure.
-Accompanied by local expert park rangers, you’ll spend the whole day following a group of chimps as they go about their day.
+For those keen for a challenge and with a reasonable level of fitness, much longer, Chimpanzee habituation experiences make for an unforgettable adventure.
+Accompanied by local expert park rangers, you’ll spend the day following a group of chimps as they go about their day.
 Start early, as the primates search for breakfast, and spend the rest of the day helping to habituate the chimps in their natural habitat.
-An amazing experience.

 • As with gorilla tracking, a permit is required and should be issued before arranging your tracking chimpanzees, as oftentimes demand outweighs availability.
 Ask one of our Travel Specialist for more information.